 Office of Nursing Research

-Based on our mission of equity and social justice, the Marquette University College of Nursing faculty experts conduct research within three overarching foci.
+Based on our mission of equity and social justice, the Marquette University College of Nursing faculty experts conduct research within four foci.

 Person-centered research focuses on integrating the individual’s and family’s unique preferences, values, needs and aspirations to collaboratively plan and deliver care and evaluate outcomes.